top of page

 Circuit breakers are critical components installed in the main electrical panel of homes.

-These devices play a vital role in protecting your home or business's circuits and wiring.
+These devices protect your home or business's circuits and wiring.
 For instance, if you plug in several heavy appliances, like a washing machine and a microwave, into a single circuit, it might overload the system.
 When this happens, the circuit breaker will trip, cutting off the electricity supply.
 This action helps prevent potential damage and avert electrical fires—40% of house fires each year are due to electrical fires!
-By ensuring that your circuit breakers are functioning properly and that you avoid overloading circuits, you can significantly reduce the risk of fire and ensure the safety of your home.
-Remember, maintaining awareness of your home's electrical usage is key to preventing these dangerous situations.
+By ensuring your circuit breakers function properly and you avoid overloading circuits, you can significantly reduce fire risks and ensure the safety of your home.
+Maintaining awareness of your home's electrical usage is key to preventing these dangerous situations.

 Circuit breakers help avert overloaded circuits.
-This safety measure is crucial in minimising the severe risks associated with electrical fires.
+This safety measure is crucial in minimizing the severe risks associated with electrical fires.

 What Are Safety Switches?